Sep9

 Teaches how Jesus will always give us the right words to ease any tension and misunderstanding.

 Displays how every creation of God has a unique and meaningful purpose.
 Each person and creature is important to God.
 Even a donkey plays an important role.
-This is a great reminder that God can use any person or animal to further His kingdom.

 Displays what the Lord predicts will play out exactly as He says.